 How To Make Cold Brew Coffee At Home

-Summer time is here, the sun is shining, and it’s that sweaty time of the year again.
+Summer time is here, the sun is shining, and it's that hot time of the year again.
 Have fun in the sun, but please remember to stay hydrated!
-One quick question, though: if I asked you what your favorite way to quench a sudden summer thirst is, what would your answer be?
-My answer would be a bubbly cup of coffee, served cold.
+If you're looking for the perfect way to quench your summer thirst, I recommend a refreshing cold coffee.
+Learning how to make cold brew coffee has completely changed my summer routine.

-But no, I’m not talking about iced coffee; iced coffee is just regular hot coffee cooled and served with ice, with the same acidic and bitter taste.
-I’m talking more about that type of coffee drink brewed in a way that is unique and different from others and has a very distinctive gentle taste, called cold brew coffee.
+But no, I'm not talking about iced coffee; iced coffee is just regular hot coffee cooled and served with ice, with the same acidic and bitter taste.
+I'm talking about that distinctive coffee drink with a unique brewing method and gentle taste - cold brew coffee.

-Very few other drinks can compare to that satisfying feeling of taking a sip of that cold caffeine goodness.
-Fortunately, you don’t have to always get in the car and swing by a Starbucks or your favorite local coffee shop to get a cup like that, and you can really save yourself the trouble with some homemade cold brew coffee.
+Cold brew delivers a uniquely satisfying experience that few other drinks can match.
+Fortunately, you don't have to always get in the car and swing by a Starbucks or your favorite local coffee shop to get a cup like that.
+You can save yourself the trouble with some homemade cold brew coffee.
 But how to make cold brew coffee?

-Don’t break a sweat; the secret technique behind Starbucks’ – as well as other big coffee shop brands’ – famous cold brewed coffee might be simpler than you thought and already be at your fingertips.
-With only some coffee beans to grind, a jar, and an overnight soak in the fridge – things likely already available in your own kitchen – you can easily treat yourself to a Starbucks-style cold brew at home that will definitely give them a run for their money!
+The secret technique behind Starbucks' famous cold brewed coffee might be simpler than you thought.
+It's already at your fingertips.
+You only need coffee beans, a jar, and time for an overnight soak in the fridge – things likely already available in your own kitchen.
+You can easily treat yourself to a Starbucks-style cold brew at home that will definitely give them a run for their money!

 Makes: 2 quarts

-You will obviously need coffee first, and lots of it.
-For this recipe, we’re aiming for 8 ounces (227 g) of fresh coffee beans.
+• You will obviously need coffee first, and lots of it.
+For this cold brew recipe, we're aiming for 8 ounces (227 g) of fresh coffee beans.

-You will also need some cool water.
-For this recipe, we’re using 8 cups (1.8 L) of clean, preferably filtered water, at a ratio of 1 ounce of coffee per 1 cup of water.
+• You will also need some cool water.
+For this cold brew recipe, we're using 8 cups (1.8 L) of clean, preferably filtered water, at a ratio of 1 ounce of coffee per 1 cup of water.

 EQUIPMENT: